 – Films may originate from anywhere in the world.

-– You may submit as many films as you like, but you must pay the appropriate submission fee in full for each film.
+– You may submit multiple films in a single year, but you must pay the full submission fee for each film.

-– Mirror Mountain does not accept submissions sent by email or physical submissions sent by mail.
+– Mirror Mountain does not accept submissions sent by email or physical submissions sent by post.

-– Mirror Mountain is not responsible for lost submissions or improperly functioning preview copies/screeners.
+– Mirror Mountain is not responsible for improperly functioning preview copies/screeners.

 – Mirror Mountain is under no obligation to watch updated screeners.
 The jury will only review submissions once.

 – Do not send a press kit or other supporting materials unless asked to do so by the festival.

 – All submitted films must be in English or accompanied by English subtitles.

 – There are no premiere requirements.
 Your film may have screened in the Ottawa region before.

 – There are no date-of-completion requirements.
-Your film may be old or new.
+Your film can be dated from any year.

-– Films that have been broadcast on television, and/or are available to view in full online, are still eligible for submission.
+– Films that have distribution, have been broadcast on television, or are available to view online, are still eligible for submission.

 – You must be the copyright holder of the film and its soundtrack, or have obtained permission to use copyrighted materials in any part of your work.
 You may be asked to supply documentation supporting your claim.
 Works that consist of parody, satire and critical review are excepted under Canadian copyright law.

 – Mirror Mountain reserves the right not to select any material they deem inappropriate for any reason.

-– Mirror Mountain reserves the right to remove a film from the festival lineup even after it has been officially selected and announced.
+– Mirror Mountain reserves the right to remove any film from the festival lineup at any time.